Cervator/ArtifactoryFuns/jenkins/README.md

 If the Jenkins pod is stuck on init (especially afte ran update) odds are it tried to install a set of plugins where it got confused about dependencies.
 Hoping the right Helm config will make it not do that and only explicitly install the pinned set of plugins.

+### Initial secrets

+For the sake of local development ease you can use the included Helm hook to prepare a secret, just enter the right values as instructed by comments.
+HOWEVER you do of course not want to commit the actual values, and for on-going maintenance we probably want the secret to not be maintained as part of the chart, at least until using a proper external secrets manager like Vault.
+For regular operations consider changing the hook resource file to a standard k8s secret, apply it manually, then let Argo handle everything else with the assumption that the secret is available.

 ### Plugins

 For ease we are simply indicating version-pinned plugins via Helm values file, using a custom image might be _slightly_ more efficient but hardly worth it.